Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 We need to define what a directory is and what a file is.
 1. What is a directory?
-   1. A directory is a folder.
+   1. A `directory` is a folder.
 It's just a fancy word for folder.
 Remember, we are mimicing the physical desk.
-That's why we have a desktop, folders and files.
+That's why we have a `desktop`, `folders` and `files`.
 It's so we can relate to them.
-   2. Files are what we are actually storing.
+   2. `Files` are what we are actually storing.
 Maybe they are pictures, videos, text documents, music, and more.

-Why do we care?
+*Why do we care?*

 We care because we want to organize our folders/directories and the files within them so that they we can find them again.
 Yes, we have a search bar that helps us, but it's much better if we get into the habit of storing our files in an organized way.

 # INSERT VIDEO

 How do we access our folders?
 1. In Windows, you can click on the Start and then go to the Computer
 2. On Mac, click on Finder and then go through the folders.